umbalaconmeogia/sso-example/multiple-subdomain-yii2/README.md

 * When access to any sub-system, if user is not logged in, then the user is redirected to *Login* sub-system to login.
 * If user is logged in, then he can use the accessing system's function.
-* This sub-systems are started in Vagrant environtments on an PC, in which the client web browser is opened for accessing to them.
+* These sub-systems are started in Vagrant environtments on an PC, on which the client web browser is opened for accessing to them.

 ## Setup